hjaijichawki/DDoS_On_High_Altitude_Platform_Station/README.md

 ## Running the Simulation

-1. Open OMNeT++ and import the project.
-2. Ensure that OMNeT++ is properly configured, and build the project.
+1. Ensure that OMNeT++ is properly configured.

-### Running the Simulation

-1. Open the project in OMNeT++.
+2. Open OMNeT++ and import the project.
 2. Adjust the `omnetpp.ini` file to set your preferred parameters.
-3. Run the simulation by choosing the appropriate configuration from `omnetpp.ini`.
+3. Run the simulation by choosing the appropriate configuration from `omnetpp.ini`, and build the project.

-### Key Parameters

 You can adjust these in `omnetpp.ini`: